Recipes

 Step 4

-Drizzle the remaining oil over both sides of the bread slices, then grill, turning once, until there are grill marks on both sides, about 4 minutes.
+Drizzle the remaining oil over both sides of the bread slices, then grill, turning once, until there are grill marks on both sides, about 4 minutes total.
 Turn off the heat.
 Top the slices evenly with the fontina, cover, and grill until the cheese is melted, 30–60 seconds more.
-Transfer the toasts to a serving plate, top with the buttered morels, and drizzle with the vinaigrette.
-Sprinkle with the flaky salt and serve hot.
+Transfer the toasts to a plate, top with the buttered morels, and drizzle with the vinaigrette.
+Season to taste with flaky salt and serve hot.

 Continue to Next Story